veirdd/enmity-mc/README.md

 INSTALLATION GUIDE

-Here are the steps required for the installation of Enmity (please note all the steps are required for the datapack to function as intended):
+Here are the steps required for the installation and proper functioning of Enmity:

 	1. Download and install the latest version of the OptiFine from [https://optifine.net/downloads].
 	2. Install and enable the attached Enmity resource pack.
 Make sure it's on top of other active resource packs.